 You know about the late great Louise Hay right?
 The founder of Hay House publishing who really nailed self-love, to the point that she carried a tiny mirror in her bra so she could whip it out and say..’I love you’ (your name) Ouch!
 Most of us would find that hard, an inner critic might immediately respond..’No! not true you look terrible, you’re hopeless’ You’re not good enough!’

-Last year we did a self love challenge in The Sober Club, and I asked Jo De Rosa (who has also contributed a section in Happy Healthy Sober, to write this for us..
+We’re doing another run or our self love challenge in The Sober Club, Join us!
+Jo De Rosa is a contributor to this (who has also contributed a section in Happy Healthy Sober, to write this for us.

 ‘When there is one, there cannot be the other and each moment is an opportunity for either.
 So, we are choosing every second the outcome that we believe is of most benefit in that moment.
 This is one of the biggest revolutions the western world is undergoing right now, in my opinion, as we begin to fundamentally change the way we view ourselves.
 For we have been taught up until this moment in time that ‘loving yourself’ means that you are over-confident, cocky and arrogant.
 We have been trained to NOT love ourselves and to put everyone else BEFORE ourselves, otherwise we are selfish, apart from when we get on a plane and are told to put the oxygen mask on ourselves FIRST before even the very young.